Low-cost daycare network wins Unilever Young Entrepreneurs Awards 2017

 We took the chance ask Sabrina to share her awards experience and tell us what’s next for Kidogo.

-Why did you decide to enter the Unilever Young Entrepreneurs Awards 2017?
+Why did you enter the Unilever Young Entrepreneurs Awards 2017?

 We entered because we’ve reached the point where we want to scale our business.
 Unilever is a company that is passionate about its purpose as well its products and its employees.
 We wanted to learn how to keep our work culture and be sustainable and scalable from an organisation that has done that globally.

-What have you enjoyed most about the awards process and how will this help you scale up and increase your positive impact?
+What have you enjoyed most about the awards process?

 I think just being in Cambridge increased my IQ by a few points, but also meeting and being with seven fellow entrepreneurs also doing brilliant things has been really encouraging.
 It is good to know there are others that have faced and overcome similar challenges to yours.